 Frequently Asked Questions (FAQs)

-Renewable Energy Credits (RECs) are accounting instruments used to track the generation of energy that comes from renewable sources that include solar, wind, hydro, biomass, etc. Your tenants will receive matching RECs for the electricity that your solar panels generate as a proof of solar energy generation.
+Renewable Energy Credits (RECs) are accounting instruments used to track the generation of energy that comes from renewable sources that include solar, wind, hydro, biomass, etc. 1 MWh of electricity generated through renewables = 1 REC.
+Each month, you will receive matching RECs for the electricity that your solar panels generate as a proof of solar energy generation.

 We are not changing the source of your electricity.
-Your building will always stay connected to the grid.
+You will always stay connected to the grid.

-Your investment is helping convert the empty canvas on your building into solar generators.
-While utilizing existing real estate, you are directly helping more electricity come from solar energy, which means there is less need for electricity from coal or other conventional sources.
+Your monthly payment directly contributes towards a solar panel system either on your own building or in your neighborhood.
+Your money is helping convert the empty canvases on buildings into solar generators.
+This directly results in more electricity coming from solar energy, which means there is less need for electricity from coal or other conventional sources.